pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

     BUG:COMMENT:#123456     # Inserts a comment into the bug report #123456 BUG:FIXED:#123456       # Closes the bug report #123456 as RESOLVED/FIXED

+#.
+If your package needs an exception, please control Exceptions_ list and follow `exception request`_ process.

 Merging to `testing source repository`_:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^